 In addition to the above statutory duties, each Governor should use their specific skills, knowledge or experience they have to help the Board of Governors reach sound decisions.
 This may involve:

 Originally an archaeologist, Kirsten went on to train as an archaeological conservator and worked for many years at the Museum of London.
 She has a particular interest in the conservation of wet archaeological organic materials, such as wood, leather and textiles.
 More recently Kirsten has worked with ICON (The Institute for Conservation) helping to promote conservation to government and to the public as well as organising professional conferences and events.
-Kirsten has been a trustee of Compton Verney Collection Settlement since 1999 and a trustee of Peter Moores Foundation since 2004.
+Kirsten has been a trustee of Compton Verney Collection Settlement since 1999 and was a trustee of Peter Moores Foundation since 2004 until its close in 2014.

 Kirsten replaced Graham Greene as Chairman of CVHT in 2012.